GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 Speeches from U.S. Federal Reserve officials later in the day will be parsed for clues to the pace of U.S. tightening and could drive fresh market moves.

-"The prospect of rates rising sooner than what people had expected, that effect passed so quickly, it was just a day trade," said Dan Morris, global investment strategist at TIAA-CREF.

-The dollar's three-day rally sputtered as the euro rose against the greenback after data showed a record euro zone current account surplus in January.

-That kept the dollar near a three-week peak against a basket of major currencies.
-The dollar later fell 0.16 percent against the safe-haven Swiss franc and 0.09 percent against the yen.
+That kept the dollar near a three-week peak against a basket of major currencies and helped initial gains against the safe-haven Swiss franc and yen.
+The dollar later fell 0.13 percent against the yen and 0.17 against the franc.

+It dipped 0.2 percent against the euro, however, after the single currency got a boost from euro zone current account data, which hit a record high in January.

-(Additional reporting by Simon Jessop, Reporting by Herbert Lash; Editing by Chris Reese and Leslie Adler)
+(Additional reporting by Simon Jessop, Reporting by Herbert Lash; Editing by Chris Reese)

 * Says Petroleum Facilities Guard should be placed under NOC (Adds update on production, Sanalla comment on NOC unification)